Parallel Computing Course Review Notes

 }

-1. Copy data to GPU memory: float *d_data; cudaMemcpy(d_data, h_data, size, cudaMemcpyHostToDevice);
+1. Copy the data to the GPU memory float *d_data; cudaMemcpy(d_data, h_data, size, cudaMemcpyHostToDevice);

 1